judovana/FlashBalknaTestPlugin/README.md

 # FlashBalknaTestPlugin
 Exemplar plugin for FlashBalknaModel:

-Each plugin consists from  exercisesXXX.xml, exercisesXXX.xml  and optional images.
+Each plugin consists from  trainingsXXX.xml, exercisesXXX.xml and cyclesXXX.xml  and optional images.
 Ideally saved in directory org/fbb/balkna/data as demonstrated in this example:

 └── org
     └── fbb
         └── balkna
             └── data
                 ├── exercises2.xml
+                ├── cycles2.xml
                 ├── trainings2.xml
                 └── imgs
                     └── exercises